replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/hostServices.md

 ---
 title: Host Services
-description: Collect and analyze information about the available host system services
+description: Collect and analyze information about the available host system services.
 ---

 ## Host Services Collector

-The `hostServices` collector can be used to collect information about the available host system services
+To collect information about the available host system services, you can use the `hostServices` collector.

 ### Parameters